munificent/game-programming-patterns/book/observer.markdown

 <aside name="90s">

-That same year, Ace of Bass had not one but *three* hit singles, so that may tell you something about our taste and judgment back then.
+That same year, Ace of Base had not one but *three* hit singles, so that may tell you something about our taste and judgment back then.

 </aside>